red5pro/streaming-android/app/src/main/java/red5pro/org/testandroidproject/tests/PublishABRTest/README.md

 [PublishABRTest.java #56](PublishABRTest.java#L56)

-The controller will continuously adjust the video bitrate until the stream has closed.

 ### Range

-The `AdaptiveBitrateController` will dynamically adjust the video bitrate between the lowest possible bitrate the encoder can encode at, and the value set on the `R5VideoSource` (typically an `R5Camera`) on the stream.
-In this case, the value is assigned according to the value in `tests.xml`.
+The `AdaptiveBitrateController` will dynamically adjust the video bit rate between the lowest possible bit rate the encoder can achieve and the value set on the `R5VideoSource` (typically an `R5Camera`) on the stream.
+Assign that value in `tests.xml`.

 ```Java
 camera.setBitrate(TestContent.GetPropertyInt("bitrate"));